wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/3-exercise-create-custom-teams-personal-tab.md

 ## Create Microsoft Teams app

 Open your command prompt, and go to a directory where you want to save your work.
-Create a new folder named **learn-msteams-tabs**, and change the directory into that folder.
+Create a new folder named learn-msteams-tabs, and change the directory into that folder.

 Run the Yeoman generator for Microsoft Teams by running the following command: